una/personal-goals/happy-moments/happy-moments.md

 12/30/2015
 ---
 I met up with two of my high school friends today -- Amanda and Erin :) We went shopping and got dinner.
 It was really, really nice to hang out with them.

+12/31/2015
+---
+New Years Eve!
+This is my 365th happy moment.
+And my family's version of Christmas :) It's been a great year.